Z-Wave: Hardware

 The chip for Z-Wave nodes is the ZW0500, built around an Intel MCS-51 microcontroller with an internal system clock of 32 MHz.
 The RF part of the chip contains an GisFSK transceiver for a software selectable frequency.
 With a power supply of 2.2-3.6 volts, it consumes 23mA in transmit mode.
-Its features include AES-128 encryption, a 100kbit/s wireless channel, concurrent listening on multiple channels, and USB VCP support.
+Its features include AES-128 encryption, a 100 kbit/s wireless channel, concurrent listening on multiple channels, and USB VCP support.

 At the Consumer Electronics Show on January 8, 2018, Sigma Designs introduced its Z-Wave 700 platform.
 The 700 series chip was released in 2019.
 It enables a new class of smart home devices that can be used outdoors, with a range of up to 300 feet, and that can operate on a coin-cell battery for up to a decade.
 Though the 700 series uses a 32-bit ARM Cortex SoC, it remains backward compatible with all other Z-Wave devices.
 It includes enhanced S2 security framework as well as the SmartStart setup feature.
 In July 2019, the Z-Wave Alliance announced Z-Wave Plus v2 certification, designed for devices built on the 700 platform, for stronger interoperability and security, and an easier installation process.

 Z-Wave Long Range (LR) was announced in September 2020, a new specification with an improved range over regular Z-Wave signals.
 The specification supports a maximum output power of 30 dBm, which can be used to bolster transmission range by up to several miles.
 In testing, Z-Wave LR had a transmission distance of 1-mile (1.6 km) direct line of sight utilizing +14-dBm output power.
 Z-Wave LR is an extra 100-kb/s DSSS OQPSK modulation addition to the Z-Wave protocol.
 The modulation is treated as a fourth channel, allowing gateways to add LR nodes to the existing Z-Wave channel scanning.
 Z-Wave LR also increases scalability on a single smart-home network by up to 4,000 nodes, a 20x increase compared to Z-Wave.
 Z-Wave LR operates on low power so that sensors can last for 10 years on a single coin cell.
 It is backwards compatible and interoperable with other Z-Wave devices.

 In December 2021, Silicon Labs announced the availability of the Z-Wave 800 system-on-chips and modules for the Z-Wave smart home and automation ecosystem.
 It is described as secure, ultra-low powered, and wireless, for Internet of Things devices, with an improved battery life as compared to the 700 series.